Skip to main content

 address space is processed differently by segment endpoints.
 A

-typical IPv6 unicast address is composed of a network prefix, host
+typical IPv6 unicast address is comprised of a network prefix and

-identifier, and a subnet mask.
-A typical SRv6 segment identifier
+a host identifier.
+A typical SRv6 segment identifier (SID) is

-(SID) consists of a locator, a function identifier, and
+comprised of a locator, a function identifier, and optionally,

-IPv6 unicast or SRv6.
-The capability to operate in environments
+endpoints.
+The capability to operate in environments that may

-that may have gaps in SRv6 support allows the bridging of islands
+have gaps in SRv6 support allows the bridging of islands of SRv6

 This document describes various threats to SRv6 networks and also